-A comprehensive analysis has been undertaken to determine the most appropriate location for the provision of a Neighbourhood Activity Centre within the ACNLSP area.
+A comprehensive analysis has been undertaken to determine the most appropriate location for the provision of a Neighbourhood Activity Centre within the ACVLSP area.
 This process included an appreciation of the overall context and vision for the community, the development objectives and principles and an understanding of the economic pressures facing the area.

-Zoned 'Commercial' under Plan 1, the Neighbourhood Activity Centre is proposed within the central portion of the ACNLSP area capitalising on the amenity of its coastal location and position adjacent to the Water Corporation's Ocean Outfall site.
+Zoned 'Commercial' under Plan 1, the Neighbourhood Activity Centre is proposed within the central portion of the ACVLSP area capitalising on the amenity of its coastal location and position adjacent to the Water Corporation's Ocean Outfall Site.
 This location will facilitate a strong connection to the coast and enable the development of a unique Main Street linking to a vibrant foreshore promenade.

 The proposed Neighbourhood Activity Centre will host a mix of land uses and facilitate active ground floor frontages with the opportunity to integrate with the proposed Surf Life Saving Club.
 Food and beverage and short stay accommodation are features of the proposed foreshore promenade capitalising on views towards the coast.
-The core of Centre the Neighbourhood Activity will accommodate retail and commercial uses, including supermarket, offices. shop-retail and а community/social services facilities.
+The core of Neighbourhood Activity the Centre will accommodate retail and commercial uses, including offices, supermarket, shop-retail а and community/social services facilities.